About COVID-19 & Our Kayak Tours

 Sea Quest had a Healthy 2020 with No Illness Among Guests & Guides.

 We were granted permission to operate kayak tours by Washington State, the CDC, and the Federal Government on June 1, 2020.
 This permission has been continuous into 2021.
 We expected that being outdoors in warm weather would suppress transmission of the COVID virus last year – and it did.
-Not a single guest or guide reported any symptoms or a positive COVID test in 2020.
+Not a single guest or guide reported any symptoms or a positive COVID test in 2020 or 2021 so far.
 Open marine waters and sunny beaches are a naturally safe environment during a pandemic.
 By taking some simple health precautions, visiting San Juan Island in 2021 will be both fun and safe!

 Sea Quest is Committed to Keeping Staff and Guests Healthy and Safe.